animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div id="header">

-# Bootstrapping {data-store-name} with the Spring Container using Annotations
+# Bootstrapping GemFire with the Spring Container using Annotations

 </div>